Online registration process for application is now closed.

 For questions related to the Symposium programme in general and international applications:

 United Nations Office for Outer Space Affairs

-An industry exhibition will be organized in conjunction with the Symposium.
+An industry exhibition will be organized by the Local Organizers in conjunction with the Symposium.
 Information on the exhibition opportunities are provided here.
 For more information on the exhibition please contact: